 Tinplate in the circular economy

-On behalf of the Federal Ministry for Economic Affairs and Energy, KfW also provided the Limburg-based company with additional loans for sustainability projects.
+On behalf of the Federal Ministry for Economic Affairs and Climate Action, KfW also provided the Limburg-based company with additional loans for sustainability projects.
 Replacing gas ovens for drying with induction ovens reduces energy consumption, as does procuring electricity-saving plastic injection moulding equipment.
 As they use process heat smartly in the new buildings, there was no need to install either heating or air conditioning.
 “We heat the offices and cool our welding machine,” says Annika Trappmann, “at the same time and from the same energy source: exhaust heat from the paint shop.”

 Thanks to environmentally-friendly investments, the company saves 2,600 tonnes of carbon dioxide each year.
 It almost goes without saying that around a third of the electricity required is produced by a photovoltaic unit on the hall roof.